gatsbyjs/gatsby/docs/docs/building-a-contact-form.md

 This guide covers how to create a contact form in a Gatsby site, along with an overview of some strategies for handling form data that has been submitted.

-## Adding a Contact Form

 Gatsby is built on top of React.
 So anything that is possible with a React form is possible in Gatsby.
-Additional details about how to add forms to gatsby can be found in the [Adding Forms](https://www.gatsbyjs.org/docs/adding-forms/) section.
+Additional details about how to add forms to gatsby can be found in the [Adding Forms](/docs/adding-forms/) section.

 ## Creating an Accessible Form